 Case C: Platform support can lag even when the spec exists

-A 2024 Verge report highlighted that robot-vacuum support in Matter had reached
+A 2024 Verge report highlighted that robot-vacuum support in Matter had reached products before every major platform exposed full control UX, and noted that mapping stayed outside Matter scope at that time.

-Treat this as a practical warning: you need to validate the **device + platform
+Treat this as a practical warning: you need to validate the device + platform pair, not just the badge on the box.

 Internal links: